Are you a student looking for more funding options through scholarships and grants?

 Are you looking for tips to boost your old resume?

 You've come to the right place!

-Whether you are a student using our services for funding, a current client, or maybe a new one, we've got you covered.
+Whether you are a student using our Post-Secondary Support Program for funding, a current client, or maybe a new one, we've got you covered.
 Below, we have prepared different resources to help you no matter what stage of your career you are in.

 The following is a list of different websites offering a variety of scholarships and grants.
 Use these links to find the right scholarship or grant for you.
 Don't forget to check your schools website for more scholarship and grant opportunities.

 The objective of this program is to provide clients with career opportunities which will lead to continuing employment by providing on the job training to increase client experience and to provide an entry into the workforce of the host employer.
 The apprentices aspect of this program is intended to assist clients who have expressed that they intend to complete the requirements necessary to be registered Journeymen in one of the skilled trades.
 Give us a call at ACESS, 613-575-2626, for more information.

 The objective of this program is to assist with funding for post-secondary students.
 Funding can cover living allowance, tuition, textbooks, etc. All participants are required to apply to other sources (such as the Ahkwesahsne Mohawk Board of Education(AMBE) & the Saint Regis Mohawk Tribe Higher Education) prior to approaching ACESS.

 For more information see Client Eligibility under Post-Secondary (College/University) section.

 Community members may be eligible for Post-Secondary Support program assistance if they are in: